trentgillin/Doctor_Who/doctor_who.md

 Monks were an adversary that took up 3 whole episodes.

-Now to finish up some introductory stuff, let’s do one final look at sentiments, focusing specifically on Bill and Clara
+Now to finish up some introductory stuff, let’s do one final look at sentiments, focusing specifically on Bill and Clara.

 ``` r
 count_sentiments(twelveth, c("BILL:", "CLARA:"))